 CHI 101 - Elementary Mandarin Chinese (AS/CD)

-This is a basic course in Chinese emphasizing skills in oral and written communication, with an introduction to the culture and civilization of China.
-Open to students with no previous study of Chinese or with the permission of the chairperson of the Department of Modern and Classical Languages.
+Basic course in Chinese emphasizing skills in oral and written communication with an introduction to the culture and civilization of China.
+Open to students with no previous study of Chinese.

 CHI 102 - Elementary Mandarin Chinese II (AS/CD)